Dre Campbell Farm

 12. Petroleum Jelly

-Use petroleum jelly to make a sticky trap for roaches.
+Petroleum jelly can be used to make a sticky trap for roaches.
 Find an old jar and smear the inside with the jelly.

 Next, put some crumbs or food scraps in the jar.
 The critters will climb in for the treat but won’t be able to climb out.

-Alternatively, spread some petroleum jelly onto pieces of cardboard and then sprinkle some sugar on them.
+Alternatively, spread petroleum jelly on pieces of cardboard and sprinkle sugar on them.
 Place the cardboard in the pests’ hiding spots.

 13. Vinegar

 White vinegar is a great deterrent, as roaches hate it.
-Just spritz it around the infested areas.
+Spritz it around the infested areas.

 However, because vinegar is likely to repel rather than kill, you may have to use it alongside other potent home remedies for cockroaches.